fbpx

 2. Repossession: the lender can repossess the vehicle if the previous owner defaults on payments, even if you've paid for it.

-3. Responsibility for the debt: in the worst-case scenario, you might become responsible for repaying the outstanding debt, leading to unexpected financial obligations.
+3. Responsibility for the debt: in the worst-case scenario, you might become responsible for repaying the outstanding debt.
 Legal complications could also arise if the debt remains unpaid.

-State and territory government transport agencies offer online services which allow you to check the registration details of a vehicle, which are useful to determine whether they’re currently registered and when it expires.
-They may also confirm whether cars have been declared a write-off.
+State and territory government transport agencies offer online services which allow you to check the registration details of a vehicle.
+These are useful to determine whether they’re currently registered and when it expires.
+They also confirm whether cars have been written off.

-These services are usually available on official government websites and may require the vehicle's registration number or VIN.
+These services are available on official government websites and require the vehicle's registration number or VIN.
 You can find the required resource for car registration checks in your state or territory here:

-What other checks should I conduct before buying a used car?
+What other checks should I complete before buying a used car?

-Some of the things you should look to do before buying a used car are as follows:
+Some of the other things you should do before buying a used car are:

-• Physical inspection: have a look at the car yourself for signs of past damage or poor upkeep, including its interior, exterior, under the bonnet and tyres.
+• Physical inspection: have a look at the car yourself for signs of past damage or poor upkeep.
+This includes its interior, exterior, under the bonnet and tyres.
 You should also enlist a mechanic to conduct an independent inspection of your car for a more detailed report of its condition.

 • Test drive: take the car for a spin before you buy it.
 This will give you a better feel for its handling and potentially unearth unusual sounds, lights flashing on the dashboard and other issues.

-• Ask questions: it’s crucial to find out key details such as how many owners the car has had, why the current owner is selling it, if it’s been modified and whether you can check the car’s records.
+• Ask questions: it’s crucial to ask as many questions as possible before you buy.
+These include things like how many owners the car has had, why the current owner is selling it, if it’s been modified and whether you can check the car’s records.

 Did you find this page helpful?